Release Notes for Cisco IE3500 Series Switches, Release 26.1.x

 PROFINET system redundancy

-This feature enables Cisco Industrial Ethernet (IE) switches to interoperate with existing high available systems by providing robust controller failover using PROFINET S2 controller redundancy mode.
+This feature enables Cisco Industrial Ethernet (IE) switches to interoperate with existing highly available systems by providing robust controller failover using PROFINET S2 controller redundancy mode.
 It aims to minimize potential issues and downtime in the event of network or controller failures.

 Software Reliability